aws-samples/container-patterns/pattern/ecs-cluster-isolated-vpc-no-nat-gateway/index.md

   --resolve-s3
 ```

+After the stack deploys you can open the Amazon ECS console to verify that you are running two copies of a simple `busybox` based container.

 #### Tear it Down

 When you are done you can use the followin command to tear down the reference architecture: